 Value Description 4 Max lambda phase: read this number of lambda values for each element below.
 The last lambda value is used for all higher numbered phases.
-1 sd offset; value=0 causes log(like) to omit the +log(s) term; value=1 causes log(like) to include the log(s) term for CPUE, discard, meanbodywt, recruitment deviations.
+1 sd offset; value=0 causes $\log(like)$ to omit the $+\log(s)$ term; value=1 causes log(like) to include the log(s) term for CPUE, discard, growth CV, mean body weight, recruitment deviations.
+If you are estimating any variance parameters, sd offset must be set to 1.